harvard-lts/dais-integration-tests/README.md

 ##### Run docker exec to execute a shell in the container by name

 ```
-docker exec -it hdc-integration-tests bash
+docker exec -it dais-integration-tests bash
 ```

 ##### Install a new pip package

-Once inside the hdc-integration-tests container, run the pip install command to install a new package and update the requirements text file.
+Once inside the dais-integration-tests container, run the pip install command to install a new package and update the requirements text file.

 ```
 pip install packagename && pip freeze > requirements.txt